RafaelKuebler/GoBot/docs/dev.md

 To make the serverless function case possible, the application maintains no internal state or cache of the games and persists all data to a database.
 The DB of choice is [AWS DynamoDB](https://aws.amazon.com/dynamodb/), a serverless, No-SQL database.

-*Warning: While a PostgreSQL implementation is still in the source code, it is deprecated and probably does not work.*

 Therefore, when running locally or in the cloud, a running DynamoDB s required.
 When running locally via `make run`, a local Docker container is automatically started that simulates the DynamoDB.